moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 number of participants - as many as Live Media Streaming {{lmstream}}, but with the bi-directionality of conferencing, this should be considered a "hybrid".
 There can be additional functionality as well that overlap between the two, such as "live rewind", or recording abilities.

+Another consideration is the limits of "human bandwidth" - as the number of sources are included into a given session increase, the amount of media that can usefully understood by a single person diminishes.
+To put it more simply - too many people talking at once is much more difficult to understand than one person speaking at a time.
+Subsequently this will define some limitations in the number of concurrent or semi-concurrent, bidirectional communications that occur.

 ## Live Media {#lm-media}

 The use cases in this section like those in {{interact}} do set some expectations to minimise high and/or highly variable latency, however their key difference is that are seldom bi-directional as their basis is on mass-consumption of media or the contribution of it into a platform to syndicate, or distribute.
 Latency is less noticeable over loss, and may be more accepting of having slightly more latency to increase guarantee of delivery.